Take your partner by the hand, and do-si-do your way through Matt’s advice on building sales using social media and blogging

 Let’s remember; you have already identified the Facebook conversion gap.
 I wouldn’t worry too much about picking a system that 100% connects all storefronts.
 Nice to have, but focus on a good system to handle eBay and your website primarily.

-Shopify, BigCommerce, Magento and the big website platforms all have cheap simple modules you can add on, and allow you to run Facebook directly.
+Shopify, BigCommerce, Magento and the big website platforms all have cheap simple modules you can add on, and allow you to sell on Facebook directly.
 Similar case for Instagram.

 Social media mediating social retail?